 Agriculture is a 281 million dollar industry in Randall County.
 Principle crops include wheat, milo, corn, cotton, hay and beef cattle production.
 Randall County is home to West Texas A&M University, also a part of the Texas A&M University System, Palo Duro Canyon State Park and the TEXAS Musical Drama.

-Mission: To provide quality, relevant outreach and continuing education programs and services to the people of Randall County.
+Our Mission: To provide quality, relevant outreach and continuing education programs and services to the people of Randall County.

 Scope: Texas AgriLife Extension Service in Randall County, is a member of the Texas A&M University System.
 Extension, with some 950 professional educators located at Texas A&M and at 12 district and 250 county offices, operates in a unique partnership with federal, state, and county government to address the needs of people in every community.
 Extension provides education in food and fiber systems, environment and natural resources, family and consumer sciences, 4-H and youth development, and community and economic development.